 Gavin is Archdeacon of the Meon and as such is responsible for the strategic direction, pastoral support and managerial and financial oversight of half of the mainland parishes in Portsmouth Diocese.

 Fiona has had a varied and successful career in education, working across three local authorities and on the Isle of Wight.
 She has held the post of Headteaher in Infant, Lower and Primary Schools as well as that of Associate Lecturer in Education at her local University.
 Her Headteacher roles have been in Catholic and Church of England Schools as well as in Community Schools.
-Fiona was Principal of one of the Trust's Academies for a year and is currently working at St Blasius Academy on the Isle of Wight as its Principal.
+Fiona has been the Principal of both of the Trust's Academies on the Isle of Wight.

 Andrew Robinson was appointed Chief Executive of the Diocese of Winchester in 2008.
 Working alongside the Bishop of Winchester, Andrew shares in the policy formation and leadership of the Diocese.
 He has a key role advising on strategy, policy and resources.
 He is responsible for the leadership and oversight of the staff employed by the Board across all of its business areas.